diogoff/trackml-100/README.md

 Although there are many particles, the routes that these particles travel through space are constrained by the experimental setup and the laws of physics.
 For example, since there is a magnetic field, charged particles will have helical trajectories.

-We could try to create a model that takes into account this particular experimental setup and the helical nature of particle trajectories.
+We could try to create a model that takes into account this particular experimental setup.
 We could even try to learn that model from the training data, and I guess many competitors have worked along these lines.

 However, in this competition I tried to use a more general approach.
 Regardless of the particular experimental setup, I tried to answer the following question: